Almádena: Etymology

 According to certain authorities, the toponym 'Almádena' has an Arabic origin, like many place names in the area.
-The name is assumed to derive from the Arabic word for minaret (al-madin).
+The name could derive from the Arabic word for minaret (al-madin).
+An alternative etymology for the village's name is the Arabic for 'town' or 'settlement' (المدينة).

 Geography

 The village is located in the Vale de Barão.
 It lies 3 km north of the fishing village of Burgau and 4 km from Luz itself, just outside of the boundary of the Southwest Alentejo and Vicentine Coast Natural Park.

 Almádena's location is on the edge of fertile sedimentary deposits including the 'ribeiras' of Almádena, of Burgau and of the Vale de Barão.
 Anecdotal evidence suggest that, in the past, the land was very fruitful and that Almádena's inhabitants were the richest in the freguesia of Luz but this may also be because they were also hard working.

-Local farmers' focused on fig cultivation rather than almonds, olives or carob beans, which were more ubiquitous to the east.
+Local farmers focused on fig cultivation rather than almonds, olives or carob beans, which were more ubiquitous to the east.
 However, one additional crop, rice, flourished and was consequently grown in the irrigable lowlands south west of the village.

+While the agricultural landscape of the area around Almádena is fairly typical of the Algarve (olive/fig/carob/vine cultivation), a couple of miles to the west, over the next hill, its character starts to change.
+The writer, Raul Brandão, poetically and somewhat accurately described the abrupt change in landscape west of Almádena towards Budens and Vila de Bispo during a trip in August 1922: